Igalia/acacia/README.md

 % make
 ```

-This will produce the executable:
+This will produce the executable `build/lib/atspi/dump_tree_atspi` which can be used with either the
+PID of the browser, its name or substring thereof, or both:

 ```
+% build/lib/atspi/dump_tree_atspi --pid=49500
+% build/lib/atspi/dump_tree_atspi --name=firefox
-% build/lib/atspi/dump_tree_atspi
+% build/lib/atspi/dump_tree_atspi --name=chrom --pid=50319
 ```

 As well as a python module.